 If you are reading this, you’ve either made a commitment to tidy by scheduling a KonMari Tidying Lesson with For the Love of Tidy or you’re considering making the leap!
-Either way, I imagine you are wondering what to expect.
+Either way, I imagine you’re wondering what to expect.
 So let’s navigate a typical Lesson from A-Z:

 After clients commit to tidy, the first question we often get asked is, “what should I do before you come?”
 Proper preparation is critical to ensuring your KonMari Tidying Lesson sparks an incredible amount of joy!
 Visit How to Prepare for Your First KonMari Tidying Lesson for a complete list of things to do prior to your in-home visit.

 Your KonMari Tidying Consultant will promptly arrive energized and ready to work.
-Your experience is called a “Lesson” rather than an “appointment” or “session,” because we are teaching you an approach and providing tools that educate you on how to manage clutter once and for all.
+Your experience is called a “Lesson” rather than an “appointment” or “session,” because your consultant is teaching you an approach and providing tools that educate you on how to manage clutter once and for all.

 Before conquering the clutter, we start with a conversation.
 You’ll be asked to share and/or review your current challenges and envision your ideal lifestyle and living environment.
-Questions are provided in advance via your KonMari Tidying Series: Joy Journal (client-only resource).
+Your consultant will be noting your responses in your copy of The Tidy Home Joy Journal, which will be provided at the top of the Lesson.
 Your ideal lifestyle and living environment provides a foundation for all decision making moving forward, therefore, it is important to complete this step first.
 The work agreement will also be reviewed and signed by both parties during this step and any outstanding questions will be answered.

-Next, your consultant will get to know your home through a guided tour.
+Next, we’ll get to know your home through a guided tour.
 Photos will be taken at this time (per client’s permission) to establish and record a baseline.